aniketpant83/backend-devops-lab/README.md

-# backend-devops-lab
+# Backend-Devops-Lab

 Project Overview: Backend DevOps Lab

 A microservices-based backend system using Flask, orchestrated with Docker and Kubernetes, and integrated into a CI/CD pipeline with Jenkins and Ansible.

 1. Microservices Development with Flask
 Design Microservices: Plan the architecture and design of individual microservices (e.g., Employee, Department, Leave Management).
 Develop RESTful APIs: Implement RESTful APIs for each microservice.
-Unit Testing: Write and run unit tests for each service to ensure code quality and functionality.
+2. Unit Testing + Postman: Write and run unit tests for each service to ensure code quality and functionality.
-2. Containerization with Docker
+3. Containerization with Docker
 Create Dockerfiles: Write Dockerfiles for each microservice.
-Build Docker Images: Build images for your microservices.
+Docker Compose: Build images for your microservices and run containers using docker compose.
+4. Configuration Management with Ansible
+Write Ansible Playbooks: Automate environment setup and deployment tasks using Ansible.
+Automate Deployments: Use Ansible for automated deployments to your Kubernetes cluster.
 Local Testing: Run and test your containers locally.
+5. Continuous Integration and Deployment with Jenkins Setup Jenkins: Configure Jenkins for your project.
+Build Pipeline: Create pipelines for automated building, testing, and deploying of your microservices.
+Integrate with Source Control: Connect Jenkins to your Git repository.
-3. Orchestration with Kubernetes
+6. Orchestration with Kubernetes
 Kubernetes Manifests: Write Kubernetes manifests (YAML files) for deploying your microservices.
 Deploy on Kubernetes: Deploy your microservices to a Kubernetes cluster (can be a local cluster like Minikube or a cloud-based one).
 Test Orchestration: Ensure microservices are communicating effectively and are scalable.
-4. Continuous Integration and Deployment with Jenkins Setup Jenkins: Configure Jenkins for your project.
-Build Pipeline: Create pipelines for automated building, testing, and deploying of your microservices.
-Integrate with Source Control: Connect Jenkins to your Git repository.
-5. Configuration Management with Ansible
-Write Ansible Playbooks: Automate environment setup and deployment tasks using Ansible.
-Automate Deployments: Use Ansible for automated deployments to your Kubernetes cluster.

 ---